 A passport or a valid ID must be provided when checking in.

 Guests need to inform Casa Bella staff if bringing an unexpected guest to stay over the night.

 Casa Bella reserves the right to allow suspicious individuals to our establishment.

 Please inform us of any relatives or friends visits to provide better service.

 Tips before arriving to Peru and during your stay

 Entry Requirements – Visas

 Most citizens from the Americas and Western Europe do not need a visa to enter Peru.
-For more information please contact the closest Peruvian Consulate in your area.
+Citizens from Bolivia, Chile and Ecuador are exempt from passport and visa requirements when visiting certain areas.
+For more information, ask the Peruvian diplomatic representative closest to you.
 To find the address or telephone number you may visit the Peruvian Ministry of Foreign Affairs website http://www.rree.gob.pe/.
-If you come to Peru as a tourist, you may stay a maximum of 90 days.
-You can also request immigration authorities to extend your stay.
+If you go to Peru as a tourist, you may stay a maximum of 90 days.
+You can request immigration authorities to extend your stay.

 Address and telephone numbers